robmorgan/halo/README.md

 Halo is a lighting console built for the console.

+Halo is designed for shows without a lighting operating where playback should happen automatically in sync with the music.

 ## Concepts

 No programmer.
 No editor.
 Halo is only a playback engine.
 You do the programming in code using HScript.